You know your gut needs a little (okay, fine, a LOT of) love. You've tried countless things to heal it.

 - Process 🔥

 Once you've prepared the gut adequately and weeded out harmful bacteria, it's time to put a little digestive fire (in Ayurveda, they call this Agni) in your belly!
-The gut needs to be primed to process and absorb nutrients and hydration.
+The gut needs to be primed to process and absorb nutrients and hydration, with water or lemon infused water being a good form of hydration.
 That's the role of Fulvic Humic Concentrate.
-Among other benefits, Fulvic Humic Concentrate helps the gut process nutrients and strengthens the tight junctions that are weakened in conditions like leaky gut.
+Among other benefits, Fulvic Humic Concentrate helps the gut process nutrients and strengthens the tight junctions that are weakened in conditions like leaky gut that can take some time to heal.

 In the process stage, it's essential to focus on rest and self-care.
 Stress is one of the most significant contributors to an imbalanced gut, impacting gut motility and negatively influencing the gut microbiota composition (an influencer I don't want to follow).
 Introduce a form of meditation into your routine, ensure you're getting seven to nine hours of sleep, and swap out your coffee for herbal tea.